José de Grimaldo: Early life

 Grimaldo was born in Madrid in 1660 to a wealthy family who had gained experience serving in the administration of the colonies of the Spanish Empire.
 In 1683 he was admitted into the Order of Santiago as a gesture to his parentage, but while he began to be acknowledged as a rising politician he failed to gain any serious appointment in government until the 1690s when the old dynasty died out.
 In 1697, he was appointed private secretary to King Charles II.

 War of the Spanish Succession

-Grimaldo became a follower of French politician Jean Orry who was sent to Spain in 1701, in order to assit the new king.
+Grimaldo became a follower of French politician Jean Orry who was sent to Spain in 1701, in order to assist the new king.
 In July 1705, he was appointed Secretary of State for War and Treasury, a position he held throughout the War of the Spanish Succession.
 After the war, satisfied with his work, King Philip V created him Marquess of Grimaldo by Royal Decree of 28 October 1714.